-What works well in person and in traditional classroom situations does not translate to the eLearning environment.
-Take the Power Point, for example.
-In traditional training sessions, instructors can stop and discuss each slide more deeply, answer questions and encourage discussion.
-In the eLearning environment, the Power Point becomes a boring slide show that employees simply click through as quickly as possible or only refer to when completing the assignment.
+What works well in person and traditional classroom situations does not translate to the eLearning environment.
+Take PowerPoint, for example.
+In traditional training sessions, instructors can stop and discuss each slide more deeply, answer questions, and encourage discussion.
+In eLearning, PowerPoint becomes a boring slide show that employees simply click through as quickly as possible or only refer to when completing the assignment.

 Remember: “Moving content online is not simply about transferring content - it is about transforming content”.

 Transferring content to an online platform is a great exercise to brush up on what’s really essential and how it can best be communicated.

 Go over these helpful resources: Guide to Converting Classroom Training To eLearning

 Some eLearning courses require just a basic format whereas others should be more advanced and interactive with a variety of mediaThe type you choose will depend on the type of content, the technological infrastructure available, the budget, the target audience, and the course context..
 Read more on this here.

 These are the three primary e-learning formats you should know: